Walikuperek/Web-Scrap-Puppeteer-MySQL/README.md

 # Web-Scrap-Puppeteer-MySQL
 Scrap web page(tattoo shop) for products informations and INSERT them into the MySQL database.

-# index.js functions
+# index.ts functions
   *     setConsoleTimerTick()           // Tics once per sec
   *     fillDatabase()                  // Fills database with scrapped informations, uses Cartridge class
   *     removeAllRecordsFromDatabase()  // Removes all records from database
   *     queryAll()                      // SQL query for all records in database

-# cartridge.js
+# cartridge.ts
   class Cartridge which open one Google Chrome via Puppeteer and scrap informations about product and inserts them into the database

 # Structure of database